-- 1. When violence is directed against an employee or there is theft of property, employees shall promptly report the occurrence to their principal or supervisor.
-In addition, any attack, assault, or threat made against an employee on school/district premises at a school/district-sponsored activity should be reported to law enforcement. - 2.
-An employee whose person or property is injured or damaged by willful misconduct of a student may ask the district to pursue legal action against the student's parent/guardian. - 3.
+1. When violence is directed against an employee or there is theft of property, employees shall promptly report the occurrence to their principal or supervisor.
+In addition, any attack, assault, or threat made against an employee on school/district premises at a school/district-sponsored activity should be reported to law enforcement.

+- 2. An employee whose person or property is injured or damaged by willful misconduct of a student may ask the district to pursue legal action against the student's parent/guardian. - 3.
 When it is determined by staff that a member of the public is in the process of violating the provisions of this policy, an effort should be made by staff to provide a written copy of this policy, including applicable code provisions, at the time of occurrence.
 If no written policy is available at the time of the occurrence, the chief administrator may follow the incident with written notification to or a conference with the individual.
 An employee who is a witness to a violation of this policy will immediately notify his/her supervisor and provide a written report of the incident.

+PERSONAL BELONGINGS

-PERSONAL BELONGINGS Children should not bring personal items to school that are non-school related.
+Children should not bring personal items to school that are non-school related.
+These items include toys such as Shopkins, Pokémon or other trading cards, and fidget spinners.
 OCASA is not responsible for the loss of any of these items.
 Administration and staff may confiscate such items if they are present on the campus during class or during recess.

-CELL PHONES/ELECTRONICS Cell phones and/or other electronic devices can be in student's possession and at school under the following conditions:
+CELL PHONES/ELECTRONICS Cell phones and/or other electronic devices such as smart watches can be in student's possession and at school under the following conditions:

-1. Students may not use cell phones and/or other electronic devices on campus, including at drop-off and pick-up.
-At all times, phones must be turned off.

-- 2. All cell phones and/or other electronic devices and accessories (including, but not limited to, earbuds, headphones, bluetooth devices) must be turned off and stored out of sight or they will be confiscated by a teacher or administrator. - 3.
+- 1. You may not use your cell phone and/or other electronic devices on campus, including at drop-off and pick-up.
+At all times, phones must be turned off. - 2.
+Smart watches may be worn, but they can not be used during the day for messaging.
+If used for messaging purposes they will be confiscated by a teacher or administrator. - 3.
+All cell phones and/or other electronic devices and accessories (including, but not limited to, earbuds, headphones, bluetooth devices) must be turned off and stored out of sight or they will be confiscated by a teacher or administrator. - 4.
 Cell phone/electronic device/accessory use during class is not permitted unless directed by teacher or staff for instructional/educational purposes only.

+ANIMAL POLICY

-ANIMAL POLICY Personal pets and animals are only allowed on campus with prior approval of the Principal.
+Personal pets and animals are only allowed on campus with prior approval of the Principal.
 Please do not bring your dog or other animal while dropping/picking your student, while volunteering, or on field trips.